cyjimmy/OneChat/README.md

 - **Random Chat:** Connect with strangers online for casual and interesting conversations.

-- **Translation:** Instantly translate messages to and from your chosen language, facilitating global communication.
+- **Translation:** Instantly translate messages to your chosen language, facilitating global communication.

-- **Web Accessibility:** Accessible through web browsers, making it easy for users to chat from any device with internet access.

 - **Real-time Messaging:** Enjoy real-time messaging with a responsive and user-friendly interface.